junjun-jiang/Hyperspectral-Image-Super-Resolution-Benchmark/README.md

 # Hyperspectral-Image-Super-Resolution-Benchmark
 A list of hyperspectral image super-resolution resources collected by [Junjun Jiang](http://homepage.hit.edu.cn/jiangjunjun).
 If you find that important resources are not included, please feel free to contact me.

-Hyperspectral image super-resolution is a kind of technique that can generate a high spatial and high spectral resolution image from one of the following obsearved data (1) low-resolution multispectral image, e.g., RGB image, (2) low-resolution hyperspectral image, or (3) high-resolution multispectral image and low-resolution hyperspectral image.
+Hyperspectral image super-resolution is a kind of technique that can generate a high spatial and high spectral resolution image from one of the following observed data (1) low-resolution multispectral image, e.g., RGB image, (2) low-resolution hyperspectral image, or (3) high-resolution multispectral image and low-resolution hyperspectral image.
 According to kind of obsearved data, hyperspectral image super-resolution techniques can be divided into two classes: joint spatial and spectral super-resolution, i.e., spatiospectral super-resolution (SSSR), single hyperspectral image super-resolution (SHSR), and multispectral image and hyperspectral image (MHF).

 ================================================================================
 ### 0. Pioneer Work and Technique Review